learnermp/Heroku-Demo/README.md

 # Heroku-Demo

-This project is all about learning deployment
+This project is all about learning deployment.
+Flask, heroku etc